deepbasu007/caffe-fcn/README.md

-This is a pre-release Caffe branch for fully convolutional networks.
-This includes unmerged PRs and no guarantees.
+This Caffe branch implements fully convolutional networks and Deconvolutional Networks for labeling of aerial imagery.

-Everything here is subject to change, including the history of this branch.

-Consider PR #2016 for reducing memory usage.

-See `future.sh` for details.
+This merges the following three branches of Caffe:

+https://github.com/mitmul/caffe (For labeling of aerial imagery)

+https://github.com/longjon/caffe/tree/future (For Fully Convolutional Networks with FCN-16 and FCN-8)

+https://github.com/HyeonwooNoh/caffe (For the implementation of Deconvolutional Networks)